gaston-martin/gaston-martin/README.md

 I'm a backend software developer fluent in Java, Kotlin and Scala.
-During the last year I spent some time learning Typescript and React allowing me to contribute features to a web application.
+During the last year I've spent some time learning Typescript and React allowing me to contribute features to a web application.

 🔭 I've worked as a software developer for these companies: